 3. Select the right credit card(s) to cancel

 Have a long-standing credit card you rarely use that you plan to get rid of?
 Consider holding off.
 Your credit score reflects the length of your credit history, including the age of your various accounts.
 Therefore, the longer you have a credit account open, the better your credit score.
 Closing one of your oldest credit accounts will decrease the age of your credit history, which could be harmful to your credit rating.
 If you are looking to close a card, consider the one you’ve had for two years over the one you’ve actively used for the last ten.

 4. Keep an eye on your credit report

 As the age-old saying goes, everyone makes mistakes, and credit reporting agencies are no exception.
 From misspelled names to incidentally including other people’s personal information in place of your own in your credit file, mishaps by credit reporting agencies can mistakenly harm your credit score.
 Remember to regularly request a credit report from your local credit bureau to ensure the information on file is accurate and up to date.
 Here’s some good news!
 You can request a copy of your credit report each year from one of the two leading reporting bureaus – Equifax Canada and TransUnion Canada – at no additional cost and without having it affect your credit score.
 Make sure to review your credit report to spot any inaccuracies and notify your respective credit bureau if you have information that needs to be fixed or updated.
 The bottom line is that by staying aware of your credit information, you can help protect your financial future.

 Give your credit score a boost with a credit union…become a credit union member

 Taking charge of your credit history doesn’t have to be a daunting task.
-Credit unions are a great financial option to help you improve your credit score in 2022.
+Credit unions are a great financial option to help you improve your credit score.
 Not yet a credit union member?
 To find your nearest credit union, click here.